 Chapter One is basically the only restaurant in Orpington to carry any kind of distinction.
-It has just one Michelin star, but for Bromley, that's enough to make it stand out.
+It used to possess one Michelin star (was sadly stripped of it in 2014), but for Bromley, that's enough to make it stand out.
 I’d never been there before, but for my 27th birthday, my friend Joy kindly treated me to a three course meal on the lunchtime menu there.

 For starter, I had tomato and mozzarella salad.
 As you can see in the photo above, the salad was presented in an altogether daintier manner than compared to other restaurants where I’ve had similar starters, where all the food is just lobbed on a plate.
 The portion was just the right size to tantalise me for main, and whilst I’m struggling to identify what they drizzled it with (it tasted like balsamic vinegar but as the photo shows, the colour isn’t quite the same as balsamic), it complemented the greens and the cheese splendidly.

 For my main, I had the baked chicken pithivier.
 I'm generally wary of ordering puff pastry-based dishes, as I see it as a way for restaurants to take shortcuts and just swamp the taster with carbs, but the balance between dough, meat and greens here in this deep-filled dish was excellent.
 The potato purée, the cream-coloured substance below the pastry, complemented the chicken so well, and I really liked how the broccoli had been seasoned.
 The sauce was utterly moreish and its zingy savoury flavour capped off a thoroughly salubrious course.